Beth Tibbott, Managing Partner

 Why did I want to be a lawyer and why do I practice family law and criminal defense?
 My mission is to help people be courageous enough to make the tough decisions that will lead to better futures.
 We are all meant to be free.

 When I was young, I wore rose-colored glasses.
 I grew up in a very close, intact family and had everything I ever needed.
 I didn’t know what it was like to struggle and didn’t really understand the depth of other people’s pain.
 I didn’t have to think about injustice.
 When I left home at 18, I quickly saw that life was a lot different for many people.

 I was going to college for social work.
-I’ve always been a fixer and a problem solver and I thought I’d be able to help people solve their problems if I got a degree in social work.
+I’ve always been a fixer and a problem solver, and I thought I would be able to help people solve their problems if I got a degree in social work.
 I got involved in the Court Appointed Special Advocate Program (CASA) during college and helped judges understand the best interests of children who have been removed from their homes by Children and Youth Services.
 I got some court experience.
 I knew then and there that if I truly wanted to help people using my personal skill set in the most impactful way possible, I needed to be an attorney.
-Plus my mom always said I should be a lawyer because I would argue with Jesus if He picked a fight.
+Plus, my mom always said I should be a lawyer because I loved to argue.
 I’d found my purpose.
 I got a degree in Social Work and a degree in Behavioral Science and moved to Pittsburgh for law school.

 I relate to my clients on a very personal level.
-I’ve been through an unhealthy relationship in the past and I know what it’s like to feel alone and hopeless.
-I also know what it’s like to break free and rise above and come out the other side a stronger and better person.
+I’ve been through an unhealthy relationship in the past and I know what it’s like to feel alone and unable to find the courage to choose a different path.
+I also know what it’s like to make those hard decisions and come out the other side a stronger and better person.